lxpan/project-walking-trails/README.md

 ### How to run locally (WIP)

 -   The app is currenty deployed using Firebase.
-To run locally, a Firebase account will have to be created in order to access the Firebase emulator, which is required to run the app locally.
+A Firebase account will have to be created in order to access the Firebase emulator, which is required to run the app locally.